This site provides:

 TIP #1: Be sure to find out if your broker has a method (usually at no extra cost) for you to designate that your dividends be automatically re-invested in fractional shares of any stock paying a dividend, if so make that designation.
 Often such a program is referred to as a "DRIP" (Dividend Re-Investment Program).

 IMPORTANT TIP #2: Almost never, never, NEVER, "rebalance"!
-Only rebalance if the value of your holdings in a company exceeds 30% of the total value of your portfolio, THEN "REBALANCE" ONCE EVERY 12 MONTHS BY SELLING "one-fifth" OF THAT POSITION UNTIL IT IS LESS THAN 15% OF YOUR TOTAL PORTFOLIO.
+Only rebalance if the value of your holdings in a company exceeds 30% of the total value of your portfolio, THEN "REBALANCE" only ONCE EVERY 12 MONTHS BY SELLING "one-fifth" OF THAT POSITION UNTIL IT IS LESS THAN 15% OF YOUR TOTAL PORTFOLIO.
 THEN STOP ALL "REBALANCING" UNTIL A POSITION AGAIN EXCEEDS 30% OF THE TOTAL PORTFOLIO!!If you would prefer to utilize a "managed" dividend growth investing system with a similar style of diversified composition to minimize risk, as well as utilizing equal-weight investing, and a buy-and-hold objective, where a portfolio of 24 specific stocks is recommended - as well as weekly updates of any additions and deletions that you should make to your portfolio - then you should consider a subscription (as of the date of this writing: $199 annually) to the AAII (American Association of Individual Investors) Dividend Investing advisory service at http://www.aaiidividendinvesting.com/.
 Please be advised that we have observed that the AAII Dividend Investing service's screening methodology is sufficiently different from our site, so that, at any given time, only approximately 55% (plus or minus 15%) of AAII's 24 stocks can be found in our HOLD List (Primary Screen), and only approximately 30% (plus or minus 15%) of AAII's 24 stocks can be found in our BUY List (Secondary Screen).
 Additionally, the AAII Dividend Investing service provides a large amount of very informative weekly comment to keep you fully informed from a "due diligence" perspective.
 Where, in contrast, all the rules you need to manage your do-it-yourself portfolio selections from our site are concisely presented at manage_your_do_it_yourself_portfolio.

 As one example of the very informative comment provided by AAII we would like to share this excerpt of the concluding paragraph to the article "More Experience Won't Necessarily Improve Returns", published in the Thursday, July 17, 2014, issue of the AAII Journal by Charles Rotblut, CFA, Editor: